Fedora Linux release history: Fedora Core 6

 Fedora Core 6 was released on October 24, 2006, codenamed Zod.
 This release introduced the Fedora DNA artwork, replacing the Fedora Bubbles artwork used in Fedora Core 5.
 The codename is derived from the villain, General Zod, from the Superman DC Comic Books.
 This version introduced support for the Compiz compositing window manager and AIGLX (a technology that enables GL-accelerated effects on a standard desktop).
 It shipped with Firefox 1.5 as the default web browser, and Smolt, a tool that allows users to inform developers about the hardware they use.
+Red Hat Enterprise Linux 5 and other derivatives are based on Fedora Core 6.

-Fedora Linux 7
+Fedora 7

-Fedora Linux 7, codenamed Moonshine, was released on May 31, 2007.
+Fedora 7, codenamed Moonshine, was released on May 31, 2007.
 The biggest difference between Fedora Core 6 and Fedora 7 was the merging of the Red Hat "Core" and Community "Extras" repositories, dropping "Core" from the name "Fedora Core," and the new build system put in place to manage those packages.
 This release used entirely new build and compose tools that enabled the user to create fully customized Fedora distributions via a package named Revisor that could also include packages from any third-party provider.

 There were three official spins available for Fedora 7: